ernie-research/pixelgpt/README.md

 bash run_requirements.sh
 ```
 # Fine-tuning Data
-We fine-tune pixelgpt on GLEU and XNLI datasets.
+We mainly fine-tune pixelgpt on rendered GLEU and XNLI datasets.
 The rendered version of these experimental datasets is released at [baidu/rendered_GLUE](https://huggingface.co/datasets/baidu/rendered_GLUE) and [baidu/rendered_xnli](https://huggingface.co/datasets/baidu/rendered_xnli).
 # Pre-trained Models
 We pre-trained PixelGPT and three other models: MonoGPT, and DualGPT.
 We release checkpoints used in our experiment, which can be downloaded at [baidu/PixelGPT](https://huggingface.co/baidu/PixelGPT), [baidu/MonoGPT](https://huggingface.co/baidu/MonoGPT), and [baidu/DualGPT](https://huggingface.co/baidu/DualGPT).
 # Fine-tuning
-Our main fine-tuning experiments were performed on GLUE and XNLI.
+Our main fine-tuning experiments were performed on rendered GLUE and XNLI.
 The scripts to run the experiments are given below.
-Before running the scripts, download the corresponding pre-trained models from our open-source model repository and place the file in the pre-trained model directory, e.g. `pretrained_models/pixel_gpt`.
+Before running the scripts, download the corresponding pre-trained models from our open-source model repository above and place the file in the pre-trained model directory, e.g. `pretrained_models/pixel_gpt`.
 ## GLEU
 Unless otherwise specified, we take the MNLI dataset as an example.
 ### PixelGPT